 ABSTRACT

-Arsenic (As) is a semi-metal found naturally in soils and sediments, or as a contaminant released from anthropogenic activities.
-Fish occupy high positions in the aquatic food chain, so they can bioaccumulate and biotransform As present in inorganic forms, which are more toxic, and methylated forms, which are less toxic.
+Arsenic (As) is a semi-metal found naturally in soils and sediments or as a contaminant released from anthropogenic activities.
+Fish occupy high positions in the aquatic food chain, so they can bioaccumulate and biotransform As present in inorganic, more toxic forms, and methylated, less harmful forms.
 The speciation of arsenic in fish has been widely investigated, but the mechanisms of its toxicity and the metabolic processes are not fully understood.
 Little is known about the bioaccumulation and biotransformation of inorganic As in different tissues of Nile tilapia (Oreochromis niloticus).
-The aim of the present study was to investigate the bioaccumulation of As in Nile tilapia, as well as to evaluate the distribution of arsenic species (As(III), As(V), MMA, DMA, and AsB) in different biological tissues (liver, stomach, gill, and muscle), after controlled exposures to As(III) and As(V) at concentrations of 5.0 and 10.0 mg L-1 during periods of 1 and 7 days.
-Determinations of total As were performed by ICP-MS in standard mode, with the accuracy of the method being confirmed by analyses of certified reference materials (CRMs) (DOLT-5 and DORM-4), which showed recoveries ranging from 81 to 107%.
-For both treatment groups (As(III) and As(V)), the total As levels after 7-day exposure were highest in the liver and lowest in muscle.
-Overall, the Nile tilapia exposed to As(III) showed higher tissue levels of As after the treatments, when compared to exposure to As(V).
-Speciation of arsenic in the tissues employed LC-ICP-MS, with evaluation of the accuracy of the method by the analysis of CRMs (DOLT-5, DORM-4 and TORT-3), resulting in recoveries between 89 and 94%.
+The aim of the present study was to investigate the bioaccumulation of As in Nile tilapia, as well as to evaluate the distribution of the main arsenic species (As(III), As(V), MMA, DMA, and AsB) in different biological tissues (liver, stomach, gill, and muscle), after controlled exposures to As(III) and As(V) at concentrations of 5.0 and 10.0 mg L-1 during periods of 1 and 7 days.
+Determinations of total As were performed by inductively coupled plasma mass spectroscopy (ICP-MS) in standard mode, with the accuracy of the method being confirmed by analyses of certified reference materials (CRMs) (DOLT-5 and DORM-4), which showed recoveries ranging from 81 to 107%.
+For both treatment groups (As(III) and As(V)), the total As levels after 7-day exposure were highest in the liver and lowest in the muscle.
+Overall, the Nile tilapia exposed to As(III) showed higher tissue levels of As after the treatments compared to exposure to As(V).
+Speciation of arsenic in the tissues employed liquid chromatography coupled to ICP-MS (LC-ICP-MS), with method accuracy evaluated by the analysis of DOLT-5, DORM-4 and TORT-3 CRMs, resulting in recoveries between 89 and 94%.
 The speciation analyses revealed that the biotransformation of As in Nile tilapia included As(V) reduction to As(III), methylation to monomethylarsonic acid (MMA) and dimethylarsinic acid (DMA), and subsequent conversion to nontoxic arsenobetaine (AsB), which was the predominant arsenic form.
-Finally, a test was carried out using As(III), the most toxic species of As, together with tetravalent selenium (Se(IV)), in order to evaluate the interactions and antagonistic effects of selenium in bioaccumulation processes, where the results indicated a reduction of arsenic toxicity in the fish.
+Finally to evaluate the interactions and antagonistic effects of selenium in bioaccumulation processes, a test was carried out using As(III), the most toxic species of As, together with tetravalent selenium (Se(IV)).
+The results indicated a reduction of arsenic toxicity in the fish.

 Keywords: Arsenic; bioaccumulation; biotransformation; Nile tilapia (Oreochromis niloticus); antagonism; LC-ICP-MS; ICP-MS.